 - A ridge or spur

->

-> As you graduate to harder courses, you'll be following line features less and less.
-Medium courses (ORANGE) will rarely allow you to use line features between controls, but there should be a catching feature beyond controls that are on point features.
+As you graduate to harder courses, you’ll be following line features less and less.
+Moderate courses will rarely allow you to use line features between controls, but there should be a catching feature beyond controls that are on point features.
 Catching features are often line features, such as a fence or a road, so that if you miss the control then you will certainly not miss the catching feature.
 You can then turn around and go back to search for the control.

->

-> Orienteering maps are specially made for orienteering, and show an incredible amount of detail.
+Orienteering maps are specially made for orienteering, and show an incredible amount of detail.
 On an orienteering map, you can see features such as a small bends in the trail, hills only 5 meters tall, and even individual boulders that are just half a meter tall.

 The reason orienteering maps can show so much detail is due to their large scale.
 A map scale indicates how “zoomed in” or “zoomed out” it is.
 For instance, a bushwalking ( topographical) map is typically zoomed way out (small scale) so that a centimeter on the map is almost a kilometer on the ground, whereas an orienteering map is zoomed way in (large scale).